An underactive thyroid, also called hypothyroidism, means your thyroid gland does not produce enough chemicals called hormones.

 ^^ Back to top

-Blood tests may sometimes be used for other measurements, such as checking the level of a hormone called triiodothyronine (T3).
-However, this is not routine because levels of T3 can remain normal even if you have a significantly underactive thyroid.
+Blood tests are also sometimes used for other measurements, such as checking the level of a hormone called triiodothyronine (T3).
+However, this isn't routine, because T3 levels can often remain normal, even if you have a significantly underactive thyroid.

-Your GP may refer you to a specialist in hormone disorders, known as an endocrinologist, if you:
+Your GP may refer you to an endocrinologist (a specialist in hormone disorders) if you:

 ^^ Back to top